 Guidelines / Materials / Products / Publications

-This system is currently being built specifically for Oklahoma and will have many of the same features in a new and improved format.
-The OK Career Guide system will serve a wider audience and provide more data to administrators, among other upgrades.
+This system is created specifically for Oklahoma and has many of the same features of our previous system in a new and improved format.
+The OK Career Guide system serves a wider audience and provides more data to administrators, among other upgrades.

-Best of all, access to this online tool will be provided by CareerTech at no cost to users or administrators.
+Best of all, access to this online tool is provided by CareerTech at no cost to users or administrators.

 - Develop career awareness